 COSM 3 – Cultural Management & 3 Dimensions of the Sustainability: Environmental, Social & Economic is a 5 ECTS MA level course that provides an international and cross-disciplinary perspective on cultural management and sustainability values, engaging the expertise from abovementioned research areas of sustainability.
 Its aim is to acknowledge, adapt and strengthen the role of cultural managers in supporting the general sustainability movement, impacting people’s and industries’ pro-ecological behaviours, assisting all types of attempts to make our life more sustainable, ethical, responsible, or balanced – in environmental, social, and economic sense.
 And finally, this part of the module is also questioning the answers regarding cultural organizations and cultural professionals’ role in balancing their cultural ecosystems.

 This course can be selected as a separate unit or as a third part of the whole COSM series of three courses (15 ECTS).
 This is the revised version of the course that went through the pilot stage of testing in Spring 2021 and was highly evaluated by all participants.
 As a blended learning process, it comprises of (a) 4 sessions with international and Finnish guest lecturers, facilitated by the host lecturer of the course, Dr Marcin Poprawski; (b) the access to the interactive Hoodle platform with the content to be studied by participants.
 The platform gives access to literature files, video materials, and digital sources.
-Webinars 1 and 4 are organised in the classroom of Humak UAS in Helsinki and broadcasted life online as a zoom session.
+Webinars 1 and 4 (give hybrid learning options)are organised in the classroom of Humak UAS in Helsinki and broadcasted life online as a zoom session.
 Webinars 1, 2 and 3 are entirely online zoom webinars.

-The second edition of COSM courses will start 7.4.2022 (with the registration deadline of 28.3.22 for the third course).
+The fourth edition of COSM courses will start 17.11.2022 (with the registration deadline of 6.11.22 for the third course).
 You can register on Humak University Open University Web Shop.
 Contact Us to get more information!

 Amongst carefully selected and invited experts and guest lecturers who share their experience and knowledge through COSM 3 are inspiring individuals from Finland and Japan, Poland, Italy, Germany and Ghana, the United Kingdom and Portugal.
 They represent experience of work in Africa, Asia, and Europe.

 Anne Stenros (Globis University, Tokyo, Japan // Creative Catalys Oy, Helsinki, Finland